thephpleague/url/4.0/uri/extension.md

 use League\Uri\Interfaces\Components\Query as QueryInterface;
 use League\Uri\Interfaces\Components\Scheme as SchemeInterface;
 use League\Uri\Interfaces\Components\UserInfo as UserInfoInterface;
+use League\Uri\Interfaces\Uri;
 use League\Uri\Schemes\Generic\AbstractUri;
 use League\Uri\UriParser;

-class Mailto extends AbstractUri implements MailtoInterface {
+class Mailto extends AbstractUri implements Uri
+{
     /**
      * Create a new instance of URI